Anthony Edwards NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Anthony Edwards Insights vs. the Nuggets

-- He's connected on 2.7 threes per game, or 21.4% of his team's makes from beyond the arc this season.

-- Edwards' opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Timberwolves average 104 per game, seventh-highest among NBA teams.

-- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the NBA.
+- The Nuggets concede 112.5 points per game, eighth-ranked in the league.

-- Allowing 25.7 assists per game, the Nuggets are the 15th-ranked team in the NBA.
+- The Nuggets allow 25.7 assists per contest, 15th-ranked in the league.

 Anthony Edwards vs. the Nuggets